-- 1. Provide a base in nursing theory, nursing research, and issues relative to advanced nursing practice. - 2.
-Provide for advanced clinical specialization in Adult Health Nursing or Adult Psychiatric/Mental Health Nursing, and to - Provide for advanced role preparation as a clinical nurse specialist, or nurse practitioner, or nurse administrator, or nurse educator.
+- 1. Provide a base in nursing theory, nursing research, and issues relative to advanced nursing practice. - Provide for advanced clinical specialization in Adult Health Nursing or Adult Psychiatric/Mental Health Nursing, and to - 3.
+Provide for advanced role preparation as a clinical nurse specialist, or nurse practitioner, or nurse administrator, or nurse educator.

-A. Regular Admission:
+- A. Regular Admission: - 1.
+Submit evidence of a baccalaureate degree in nursing. - Submit all transcripts from undergraduate school and any work attempted at the graduate level.
+Submit documentation of satisfactory standing in graduate nursing program at last institution attended, (if applicable).

-- 1. Submit evidence of a baccalaureate degree in nursing. - 2.
-Submit all transcripts from undergraduate school and any work attempted at the graduate level.
-Submit documentation of satisfactory standing in graduate nursing program at last institution attended, (if applicable). - 3.
-Submit a curriculum vita (resume) including the applicant's full name, address, telephone number(s), email address(s), academic preparations, degrees held, honors, awards, special interest, work history, and other relevant information. - 4.
+- 3. Submit a curriculum vita (resume) including the applicant's full name, address, telephone number(s), email address(s), academic preparations, degrees held, honors, awards, special interest, work history, and other relevant information. - 4.
 Obtain a minimum cumulative grade point average of 2.7 on 4.0 scale for all undergraduate work including course repeated and all courses counted toward the student's baccalaureate degree, as indicted by a transcript. - Complete and submit an application to the Graduate Nursing Program at the same time as applying for admission to the University. - 6.
-Submit GRE scores prior to beginning coursework toward MSN degree. - File a degree plan with the departmental Graduate coordinator in accordance with the General Requirements for the Master's Degree in the Graduate School section of the General Catalogue. - Obtain a minimum formula score of 1,200 (150 x cumulative GPA on last 60 undergraduate hours + GRE Verbal and Ouantitative Test score). - 9.
-Submit evidence of a valid Louisiana Registered Nurse license, prior to beginning course work. - 10.
-Have evidence of two years of clinical practice as a R.N. to be accepted in any practicum courses. - 11.
-Completion of a course in introductory statistics with a minimum grade of "C" or equivalent. - 12.
+Submit GRE scores prior to beginning coursework toward MSN degree. - File a degree plan with the departmental Graduate coordinator in accordance with the General Requirements for the Master's Degree in the Graduate School section of the General Catalogue. - 8.
+Obtain a minimum formula score of 1,200 (150 x cumulative GPA on last 60 undergraduate hours + GRE Verbal and Quantitative Test score). - 9.
+Submit evidence of a valid, unencumbered Louisiana Registered Nurse license, prior to beginning course work. - 10.
+Have evidence of two years of clinical practice experience in an area appropriate to the specialty track as a R.N. prior to beginning practicum courses.
+Evaluation of appropriate work experience will be determined at the time of application. - 11.
+Completed a course in introductory statistics with a minimum grade of "C" or equivalent. - 12.
 Have evidence of physical assessment skills. - 13.
 Submit a complete history and physical examination prior to beginning coursework toward a MSN degree.
-Submit current certification in CPR (every 2 years), submit annual TB results, and obtain immunizations determined appropriate by the Graduate Nursing Program. - A.1.
+Submit current certification in CPR (every 2 years), submit annual TB results, and obtain immunizations determined appropriate by the Graduate Nursing Program. - 14.
+Have a negative drug screen on admit. - 15.
+Have an acceptable background check on admit. - A.1.
 Admissions to Nurse Practitioner Concentration.
 Students will be eligible to apply for admission to the nurse practitioner concentration following completion of 19 prerequisite credit hours.
-Students who are interested in the nurse practitioner concentration, will complete the Request to Enroll in Nurse Practitioner Concentration form prior to beginning the concentration.
+Students who are interested in the nurse practitioner concentration, will complete the Request to Enroll in Nurse Practitioner Concentration form prior to beginning the concentration. - B. Conditional Admission